 “To waste is a verb, that becomes a noun (as in food waste).
 It is a choice made by people that disrespects a resource.” - Karl Hammer

-We now offer food scrap collection and hauling for medium-large scale generators.
-Our smallest bin size is currently 32 gallons, and we require a minimum of two collections per month to ensure that the food still has value as feed to our chickens.
+We now offer food scrap collection and hauling for food scrap generators.
+We provide wheeled 32-gallon totes, and we require a minimum of two collections per month to ensure that the food still has value as feed to our chickens.
 Our services are competitively priced and tailored to your needs.

-- Our service area is currently limited to Montpelier, though we are willing to work with large generators in surrounding areas on a case-by-case basis.
+- Our service area is currently limited to Washington County, though we are willing to work with large generators in surrounding areas on a case-by-case basis.

-- Customers will have scheduled pickup day, either twice-weekly, weekly, or every other week.
-On your scheduled pickup day we collect the filled tote(s) and leave a clean tote in its place.
+- Customers will have a scheduled service day, with varied service frequency to meet your needs.
+On your scheduled service day we collect the filled tote(s) and leave a clean tote in its place.

-- Depending on the preference of the client, we leave totes that are less than half full, and only charge for the totes we collect.
+- Depending on the preference of the client, we leave totes that are less than half full, charging only for the totes we collect (subject to seasonal factors).